How to dynamic paywall (it’s a lot more simple than you think)

 Ask your users to create a free account in exchange for access to more content and other benefits, allowing you to collect first-party data, assign this data to a single reader ID and work to increase engagement over time for this known user.

-> Not only this, but registration also supports revenue diversification as it increases both revenue and propensity to subscribe.
+> Not only this, but registration also supports revenue diversification as it increases both advertising revenue and propensity to subscribe.
 Find out more in our dedicated article here.

 Choose how to segment your audience based on data.